ftlabs/correlations-service/README.md

    * the idea is to have the combined total range come to 7 days, as soon as poss, but ensuring the initial load is not so long that it kills the app on startup (when Heroku complains about it taking too long).
 There will be a period of a minute or so after the app has started listening when it won't have the full complement of data (which will be loading in as part of the post startup process).
 * UPDATE_EVERY_SECS, default 0, to poll for the latest articles every N secs and incorporate them into the stats
 * FACETS_CONCURRENCE, default 4, used to throttle the SAPI calls to this number of concurrent requests.
+* CAPI_CONCURRENCE, default 4, used to throttle the CAPI calls to this number of concurrent requests.

 ## Environment params for local builds: